karangandhidev/AutomatedAttendanceSystem/README.md

 # AutomatedAttendanceSystem
-Automated Attendance System (RFID) with Proxy Detection using Camera module for movement detection implemented on Raspberry Pi 3
+Automated Attendance System (RFID) with Proxy Detection using Camera module for movement detection implemented on Raspberry Pi 3.

+The code is for core features, full summary of the actual project (most of the code is lost):

+The "Automated Attendance Tracker and Report Generator" project aims to automate college attendance using RFID technology and image processing.
+It is designed to run on multiple platforms (Android, iOS, and Web) for the convenience of teaching staff, administrative staff, and students.
+The system utilizes RFID cards to record student presence at classroom entrances and employs image processing with an OpenCV library in C to count students, helping to prevent proxy attendance.
+In cases where there's a discrepancy between RFID scans and the student count, the lecturer is notified via a mobile application.
+The web application, built with the Drupal framework, HTML5, and JavaScript, allows students and guardians to view attendance reports.
+A centralized SQL Lite 3 database connects all system modules, and a Raspberry Pi is used to integrate the RFID module.
+The project focuses on reducing manual workload, improving attendance accuracy, and is designed with scalability for future enhancements in mobile applications and sensor integrations.